minprog/cs50x-1718-1819/overviews-old/Module 9/overview.md

-# Module 5: Homepage
+# Module 9: Finance

-In this module, you'll learn about the web.
-You'll have the opportunity to build a nice website for yourself or about whatever topic you like.
+In this module, you'll implement C$50 Finance, while learning about the web and web servers.

 ## Help